-EMC Directive: Declared to Directive 2014/30/EU of the European Parliament and of the Council of 26 February 2014 on the harmonization of the laws of the Member States relating to electromagnetic compatibility (EMC).
-Pressure Equipment Directive: Directive 2014/68/EU on the harmonisation of the laws of the Member States relating to making pressure equipment available on the market.
-2-Inch, 3-Inch, 4-Inch: PED Category II 6-Inch: PED Category III PED Module H - Full Quality Assurance ATEX - Potentially Explosive Atmospheres Directive 2014/34/EU on the harmonisation of the laws of the Member States relating to equipment and protective systems intended for use in potentially explosive atmospheres.

-Zone 2, Category 3, Group II G, Ex nA IIC T3 Gc
+Low Voltage Directive (Motor): Directive 2006/95/EC on the harmonisation of the laws of the Member States relating to the making available on the market of electrical equipment designed for use within certain voltage limits EMC Directive Declared to Directive 2014/30/EU of the European Parliament and of the Council of 26 February 2014 on the harmonization of the laws of the Member States relating to electromagnetic compatibility (EMC) Pressure Equipment Directive: Directive 2014/68/EU on the harmonisation of the laws of the Member States relating to the making available on the market of pressure equipment.
+2, 3, and 4 Inch Valves: PED Category II 6 inch Valves: PED Category III PED Module H - Full Quality Assurance, ATEX Directive (LELA Actuator): Directive 2014/34/EU on the harmonisation of the laws of the Member States relating to equipment and protective systems intended for use in potentially explosive atmospheres.
+Zone 2, Category 3, Group II G, Ex nA IIC T3 X Gc IP55

-Other European Compliance:
+Other European Compliance